revaturetim/drudgesource/readme.txt

 10. Improve respect robots!
 It hangs for some reason;
 11. BUG!
 Why does it store unencoded links?
 12. Have debug.here replace all debug.print since I hate debug.print;
+13. BUG!
+Must find broken link where there is only one quote quoting it
 14. Change Help enum so that it has a getHelpDetails() for each help option;
 15. BUG!
 Figure out a better way to write error file so we don't have exepected nullpointer issues in the future;
 16. BUG!
 On SpiderTop it will throw null pointer exception if the page in question has no external links;
 17. BUG!
 It is picking up non-link objects when I search for url links in P class.
 Must refine a little bit;
+18. BUG!
+It picks up image files in the sample test page;
 19. Figure out if you can have debug methods automatically discover what method and class they are being called from;
 20. Investigate to see if translating international urls unicode to american ascii will be useful;
 21. Have readrobots find new urls under the "allowed" sections of file;